-Step 5: Think like a programmer, without needing to code.
+Step 5: Think like a programmer, even without needing to code.

-The most important difference when building a web app from scratch versus a simple website is the logic for the database that stores your app's information and the workflow rules that determine how users interact with your app.
-Database engineering isn't the sexiest stuff, but there are ways to think like a programmer would about your database while never needing to write code.
+The most important differences between building a web app from scratch and building a simple website are the logic for the database that stores your app's information and the workflow rules that determine how users interact with your app.
+Database engineering isn't the sexiest stuff, but there are ways to think like a programmer would about your database while learning how to develop an app with no code.

 - What subcategories of things fall under my major categories?
 These are the "Fields" within your data types.
 Your Restaurant's Data Type could include fields for the name, address, phone number, logo image, and cuisine type for each restaurant.

 - Do any things relate to each other?
 When two types of data need to connect to one another, you can add them as fields in the data type.
 For instance, your Restaurant will have a "list" of Reviews, so that a restaurant can have reviews showing on its page.

 If you forget something or want to add a new thing to your database, it's easy in Bubble to add a new field or data type after the fact.
 (For instance, you can later include a field for Photo images to your Restaurant tab so that users can upload photos).
 Note: Be careful when modifying your data types after you've built workflows!
 This might mess with existing logic in your app.

 Now it’s time to start building the basic pages and reusable elements you will need.
 Examples for pages most web apps will need include:

 - A homepage (where most users will land whether logged in or out)

 - Pages your different users might see (portals, logins, profile pages, etc.)

 - Admin pages for you or those with particular permissions, or pages/pop-ups with inputs that allow you to add data to your app without needing to go directly to your database